The Priddy Foundation

 - Funding Available: Mid-January

 Note: If deadlines fall on weekends/holidays, applications are due by 5:00 PM the previous business day.
-Organizations with fiscal years ending within one month of deadlines should apply in the next cycle to provide adequate financial documentation.
+Organisations with fiscal years ending within one month of deadlines should apply in the next cycle to provide adequate financial documentation.

 Decision Timeline